huntdatacenter/docs/docs/about/index.md

 permalink: /about/
 description: This page contains information on HUNT Cloud.
 buttons:
-    - title: 'Team'
-      subtitle: 'Our team at HUNT Cloud'
-      href: '/about/team/'
-      icon: "mdi-account-group"
     - title: 'Illustrations'
       subtitle: 'Presentation of illustrations'
       href: '/about/illustrations/'